At risk of seeming condescending, many arguments about free speech are cringe-worthy bad, such as the common refrain,

 A bold statement?
 Let’s list the network externalities that YouTube benefits from:

-- When you search type something in the YouTube search bar, you expect it to turn many results no matter what it is.
+- When you type something in the YouTube search bar, you expect it to turn many results no matter what it is.
 This is only possible because YouTube has a gigantic catalog of videos.
 That is only possible because they are popular.

 - When you watch a video on YouTube, suggested videos will appear on the sidebar.
 This, again, is only possible because YouTube has a gigantic catalog of videos.